 The Cathedral holds special services for several occasions including Holy Week, Easter and Christmas.
 The times for these services will be posted on this website several weeks before.
 Please consult the Calendar for the exact schedule.

 Nothing you will ever give your child is as important as the gift of the Holy Spirit.
-For more information on receiving the Sacrament of Holy Baptism, please contact the Cathedral Office and consult our information sheet (baptism information sheet, pdf).
+For more information on receiving the Sacrament of Holy Baptism, please contact the Cathedral Office.